djwrisley/RLAC/_pages/assessmentS26.md

 - Approximately 1,500 words each (plus visualizations)
 - Combines written analysis with digital outputs or demonstrations
 - Published on your course website
+- Media-rich format combining text, images, and/or interactive elements

 **Detailed instructions and rubrics will be provided in the [Assignments](../assignments/assignment-1-guidelines/) section.**